-Bananas Foster French Toast is perfect for a special occasion brunch, and is unexpectedly quick and easy to prepare.
-It’s an indulgent cross between dessert and breakfast, combining a challah french toast with a sticky sweet bananas foster sauce that is spooned on top.
-The sauce takes the place of maple syrup for something a little different!
+Bananas Foster French Toast is an indulgent cross between dessert and breakfast, combining a challah french toast with a sticky sweet bananas foster sauce.
+Perfect for a special occasion brunch!

 Bananas Foster is one of the earliest desserts that I remember loving as a kid, which is funny because in general I’m not wild about bananas.

 I guess if you cook anything in a butter brown sugar rum sauce flambé, it’s bound to be good.
 Yes?

 And there was always so much flashiness when we’d get it at the restaurant and they’d flame it right at the table.
 Ohhhhh, fire!

 In all seriousness, I think bananas totally transform with a little bit of heat, even if it’s just with 5 minutes in the pan.

 Case in point: I regularly make these Sticky Honey Bananas, cooked in a little coconut oil, honey, and cinnamon, for a few minutes on each side.
 It’s just enough to caramelize the bananas on the edges, and yield a soft and sweet middle.
 They’re heavenly.

 This particular brunch recipe celebrates the marriage of dessert and breakfast, and was born out of my serious love for bananas foster.